lukeoson/lukeoson-mkdocs/docs/Hire-Me/resume-web.md

 ### Profile

-Network Systems Engineer & Architect with a bias for automation, bridging cloud-native tooling with legacy complexity.
+Network systems engineer & architect with a bias for automation.
 Experienced across enterprise, data centre, industrial and smart building environments, with a focus on robust system design and automation-driven delivery.

 Adept at building scalable infrastructure using AWS, Cisco, Juniper, Palo, Fortinet with tooling such as Terraform, Ansible, and Python SDKs.
 Strong grounding in network fundamentals combined with a deep commitment to advancing automation practices.
 Immersed in the network automation community and passionate about shaping next-generation architectures for hybrid environments.